samwong21/Finding-Exoplanets-in-Deep-Space/README.md

 Packages are listed at top of py file, copy and paste them to run.

 Instructions:
-Load data file containing star
+1) Load data file containing star light data.
+Each star should have 3197 instances where its light intensity is recorded.
+2)